ppasupat/web-entity-extractor-ACL2014/README.md

 The interactive mode allows the user to apply the trained model on any query and web page.

-To use the interactive mode, first train and save a model by adding `-saveModel [FILENAME]` to one of the commands above, and then run
+To use the interactive mode, first train and save a model by adding `-saveModel [MODELNAME]` to one of the commands above, and then run

-    ./web-entity-extractor @mode=interactive -loadModel [FILENAME]
+    ./web-entity-extractor @mode=interactive -loadModel [MODELNAME]

 ## License